yiminl18/provenance/datasets/README.md

 Assumes the install directions in the root folder's [README](./README.md) have been followed

 Examples of reading questions in from each dataset are in the `scripts` folder, examples of how the datasets were processed is in `datasets/get_questions.py`.

+The `dev` versions of the datasets are all on github; the `train` versions are too large-- they will be uploaded to Azure/Google Drive and linked here when up.